Infinitesimal structure of the pluricanonical double ramification locus: Introduction

-In our paper we manage to connect this new, explicit geometric extension to the previous cycles obtained from Abel-Jacobi maps: we show that the cycle $H_{g,\m}^\k$ equals the cycle defined in \cite{Holmes2017Extending-the-d} (\ref{thm:main_intro}).
-In fact, we are able to demonstrate how the weights in the weighted fundamental class $H_{g,\m}^\k$ arise from intersection multiplicities of the Abel-Jacobi section with the zero section in the construction of \cite{Holmes2017Extending-the-d}.
-Further, our method allow us to compute not only the multiplicities of the cycle, but even give a presentation for the Artin local rings at generic points of the double ramification locus (\ref{thm:local_ring_description}).
+In fact, not only do we prove the equality \ref{eq:thm_main_basic} of cycle classes, but as a byproduct of our proof we demonstrate how the weights in the weighted fundamental class $H_{g,\m}^\k$ arise from intersection multiplicities of the Abel-Jacobi section with the zero section in the construction of \cite{Holmes2017Extending-the-d}.
+Further, with a little extra work our method allows us to compute not only the multiplicities of the cycle, but even give a presentation for the Artin local rings at generic points of the double ramification locus (\ref{thm:local_ring_description}).

-We begin by recalling the definition of $H_{g,\m}^\k$ and the approach of \cite{Holmes2017Extending-the-d} before stating our main result in \ref{Sec:mainresult}.
+In the remainder of this introduction, we recall the definition of $H_{g,\m}^\k$ and the construction of $\overline{\DRC}$ from \cite{Holmes2017Extending-the-d} before stating a more refined version of our main result in \ref{Sec:mainresult}.
 We give a sketch of the proof in \ref{Sect:introproofsketch} and discuss some future research directions in \ref{Sect:relandoutlook}.
 We finish by giving a more detailed overview of the relations between the various approaches for defining the extended cycles that we discussed before.